-I found this recipe on the The Pioneer Woman’s blog.
-Since I love cranberries, I decided it would be perfect a Thanksgiving dessert.
-Before I could serve it to my whole family on turkey day, I decided to bake one and taste test it.
-The taste is devine.
+I found this recipe on The Pioneer Woman’s blog.
+Since I love cranberries, I decided a Thanksgiving dessert would be perfect.
+Before I could serve it to my whole family on turkey day, I decided to bake one and taste-test it.
+The taste is divine.

 Stars of the recipe:

 - ¾ cups Pecans, Chopped (measure, Then Chop)

 - 2 whole Eggs, Lightly Beaten